 The in situ stress levels at various levels of the Sanford Laboratory underground facility have been measured on a number of occasions.
 The major principle stress, at depth, is sub-vertical.
 Recent measurements on the 4850L report a range of vertical stress values, from 22 to 61 MPa (3.2 to 8.8 ksi) (average 44Mpa / 6.4ksi).
 Measured intermediate: major and minor: major stress ratios were reported to be 0.6 to 0.8 and 0.5 to 0.7 respectively.
 For further details, see Golder’s Geotechnical Engineering Services, In Situ Stress Measurement Deep Underground Science and Engineering Laboratory (5).

 The intact hard metamorphic rocks are generally of low primary hydrologic conductivity.
-During historic mine operations most water inflows were observed to be local and typically attributed to secondary permeability (6).
+During historic mine operations, most water inflows were observed to be local and typically attributed to secondary permeability (6).
 A recent evaluation by Golder (4) estimates the typical inflow rate of about 1 to 2 gallons per minute per mile of underground workings.
 Some additional flow may be anticipated in the upper workings where fractures may be generally more weathered, open and directly connected to the surface and/or the Open Cut.

 Rock Mass Characterization – LBNF